IBM/maximo-labs/MkDocs/edc_8.11/docs/edc_integration.md

 ![ipconfig](/img/edc_8.11/edc_integration_00.png)</br>
 In this case the IP address is 149.81.201.83.

+!!! attention
+    DO NOT USE THIS IP ADDRESS !!</br>
+    It might be in use for other purposes and should not be interrupted by other EDC edges connecting.

 ---
 ##  Create a new Edge Data Collector (EDC) Integration in Monitor